Respond • Recover • Protect

 Do these steps as soon as possible.

-• Run a malware scan if an attachment was opened.
+• Run a malware scan if you opened an attachment.

 Avoid it first — then what to do if it happened.